-The outline of a shadow varies in softness from hard to soft, rarely, if ever, sharp.
-On a flat plane, depth is created by making the inner shadow slightly lighter than the outer boundary, and the shadow side of an object is altered by reflected light rebounding from another source.
-Realistic shadows are not drawn as flat tones but as gradations.
+When drawing shadows on a flat plane, the depth is created by making the inner shadow area slightly lighter than the outer boundary.
+The border of a shadow varies in softness according to the distance and position of the light source.
+The shadow side of an object is altered by reflected light rebounding from another source.

 It sounds easy but how do you apply this knowledge?
-That’s what we will discuss here.
+That’s what we’ll discuss here.

 What Pencils Do You Need to Draw Realistic Shadows?

-In most instances, it makes more sense to use a softer grade of pencil to draw realistic shadow.
-It’s not easy to recommend a grade because every company grades their pencils differently.
+In most instances, it makes more sense to draw realistic shadows using softer pencil grades.
+It’s not easy to recommend a specific grade because every company grades its own pencils differently.
 It all depends on your choice of brands.

-I like to use an HB Derwent Graphic pencil to draw realistic shadows, at the start of the drawing.
-I find that an ‘HB’ in Derwent is pretty soft.
-I get a very satisfying dark on finely grained cartridge paper.
+Personally, I like to start drawing by using an HB Derwent Graphic pencil to draw shadows.
+I find that an ‘HB’ in Derwent pencil is quite soft.
+I get satisfying dark tones on cartridge paper.

-I also like to use Pentel mechanical pencils.
-I prefer to use ‘B’.
+I also like to use Pentel Mechanical Pencils I prefer to use a ‘B’ grade.
 It has a smooth rich feel and pleasing tone.

 Both pencils are great for the preliminary stages of the drawing.
-I use them to map out my composition and indicate the stronger shadows.
-I’ll refine the shading as I progress.
+I use them to map out my composition and indicate darker values.
+I’ll refine the dark areas as I progress.

-As I start building the tone I will decide which pencils to use as I go along.
-If the tones aren’t strong enough I might use a softer grade.
-I rarely go darker than ‘3B’ in either brand because I hate that graphite shine you get with softer pencils.
+As I start building the dark values, I will decide which pencils to use as I go along.
+If the tones aren’t dark enough I might use a softer pencil grade.
+I rarely go darker than ‘3B’ to avoid the graphite shine you get with softer pencils.

 Apply Pencil Tone in Layers For Greater Realism

-It’s far more effective to draw realistic shadows up in layers than to go in with a strong tone straight away.
-You will almost certainly get the values wrong in the early stages of your drawing and making the shading lighter is trickier than making it darker.
+It’s far more effective to draw shadows in a series of lighter layers than it is with one dark tone straight away.
+You will almost certainly get the values wrong in the early stages of your drawing, and darkening a shadow is far easier than making a shadow lighter.

-I build up in layers.
+I build shadows in progressive layers.
 It’s slower and more controlled.
-I will use the same grade of pencil with a light touch until I’ve maxed out the tone.
-If I need to go darker I will go a grade softer and repeat the process.
+I will use the same pencil grade with a light touch until I’ve maxed out the tonal value. when I need to go darker value, I will choose the next soft pencil grade and repeat the process.

-What I don’t do, and advise you not to do, is press harder with the pencil to get a stronger line.
+What I don’t do, and advise you not to do, is press harder with the pencil to get darker shadows.
 Why?
-Because the harder you press down on the paper, the more difficult it is to repair a mistake.
+Because the pressure will damage the paper surface and will be difficult to repair if you make a mistake.

-Firm pressure will damage the paper surface.
-There are times when this is useful, but in general, it is bad practice.
+There are times when this is useful, but in general, it’s bad practice.

 Realistic Shading Techniques in Pencil

-When I make my rough sketch I tend to hatch in one even diagonal.
-The aim is to indicate where the strongest darks will be.
-The refining comes next and I may well decide to erase the initial hatching.
-It’s only a guide.
+When I make a rough preliminary sketch, I tend to hatch with a neat diagonal line, in one direction The aim is to indicate where the darkest values will be.
+The refining comes later, indeed I may well decide to erase the initial hatching altogether.
+It’s only a guide to establishing the contrast.

-I build layers by cross-hatching, slowly and precisely.
-I will shade in a shadow by hatching parallel diagonals from the bottom left to top right.
-I shade the whole shape before I reverse the hatching and go the other way.
+I build layers by cross-hatching, slowly and precisely, in opposite directions.
+First, I will shade by hatching parallel diagonals from the bottom left to the top right.
+I shade the whole area before I reverse the hatching, and shade the other way.

-If I’m working at an easel I will hatch top left to bottom right, if I’m working on a flat surface I will spin the paper round and hatch that way.
-Again I fill in the shape.
-I repeat the process until the tone looks about right.
+If I’m working at an easel I will rest my hand on a mahl stick (wooden rod), if I’m working on a flat surface I will spin the paper around to make life easier.
+Again I fill in the entire shape before reversing my direction.
+I repeat the process until the tones look about right.

-In order to maintain an even shade, it’s important to use the pencil with a chamfered (sloping) edge, not a point.
-The idea is to glide the pencil over the surface.
-If you. lose the edge, twist the pencil to regain it, or swipe it over a very fine emery paper, and carry on where you left off.
+In order to maintain even shade work, it’s important to use the pencil with a chamfered (sloping) edge.
+The idea is to glide the pencil over the paper surface.
+If you lose the sloping edge, twist the pencil to regain it, or swipe it over a very fine emery paper, and carry on where you left off.

-Minor marks, where shading patches meet, can be removed with a piece of Blu-Tak.
-Knead a very thin fine point and brush over the mark extremely lightly.
-Only the surface ‘lead’ will be removed and the ‘join’ will disappear.
+Minor dark marks, where two shading patches meet, can be removed with a piece of Blu Tack.
+Knead the putty into a very thin fine point and brush over the mark extremely lightly.
+Only the surface ‘lead’ will be removed and the ‘join’ will vanish into a smooth transition.

-Random shading where you criss-cross the shade at every angle is fine if that’s the effect you want.
-I use it for indeterminate backgrounds mostly.
+Random shading where you criss-cross the hatching at every angle is fine if that’s the effect you want.
+I use it for sketchy backgrounds mostly.
 I don’t use it when I want realism.

-Random strokes quickly look messy.
-You’ll discover that where two shading patches meet they overlap and if you ‘scribble’ instead of hatch (parallel lines), drawing an even tone is impossible.
+Irregular strokes quickly look messy.
+If you ‘scribble’ instead of hatch (parallel lines), drawing an even tone is impossible.

 Choosing the Correct Pencil Width For Shading

 Pentel mechanical pencils have a range of sizes, 0.2mm, 0.3mm, 0.5mm, 0.7mm, and 0.9mm.
-Intuition suggests you would be wise to choose the biggest 0.9mm gauge, but there is a problem.
+Intuition suggests you would be wise to choose the biggest 0.9mm gauge, but that’s not always true.
 Wider nibs make grainier lines.

-The issue is not as obvious with a standard drawing pencil.
-The lead will broaden as it becomes blunter with use.
-It’s up to you to assess the level of wear and judge when it’s appropriate to resharpen the point.
+The issue is not as clear-cut with a standard drawing pencil.
+The lead will broaden as, with use, it becomes blunter.
+It’s up to you and your level of skill to judge when it’s appropriate to resharpen the pencil point.